-If we seek shareholder approval, we will complete our Initial Business Combination only if a majority of the ordinary shares, represented in person or by proxy and entitled to vote thereon, voted at a shareholder meeting are voted in favor of the business combination.
-In such case, our sponsor and each member of our management team have agreed to vote their founder shares and public shares in favor of our Initial Business Combination.
+If we seek shareholder approval, as we intend to do with respect to the Proposed Business Combination, we will complete our Initial Business Combination only if a majority of the ordinary shares, represented in person or by proxy and entitled to vote thereon, voted at a shareholder meeting are voted in favor of the Proposed Business Combination or other Initial Business Combination.
+In such case, our Sponsor and each member of our management team have agreed to vote their Founder Shares and Public Shares in favor of the Proposed Business Combination or such other Initial Business Combination.